alknopfler/trafgen/README.md

 ```

 Generate per pod will output C struct, so you can check that dst mac IP set per pod.
 This phase need to be done only once during pod creation.

+### Details.

+During initial pod creation create pod read pod spec from template and replace
+value that need to be replaced per pod.
+Hence, So if you need adjust anything
+adjust template first.

 ### Data collection.